dk949/zsh/README.md

 Config files for zsh.

 ## How to use
+* create regular file `$XDG_CACHE_HOME/zsh/history` if id doesn't already exist
+    * this will store all zsh history
+    * this file will never reset and will grow indefinitely, if this is an issue, change the values of `HISTSIZE` and `SAVEHIST` in `.zshrc`
+* create directory `$XDG_CONFIG_HOME/aliases/`
+    * all files in this directory will be sourced
+    * put aliases in the files for them to be used
 * place this repo in `$XDG_CONFIG_HOME`
 * symlink `.zshenv` to `$HOME/.zshenv`

 ## Additional requirements
 ### `.zshrc`